thomaswmorris/weathergen/README.rst

 Sites
 -----

 Supported sites are shown below.
-Sites are chosen for the presence of astronomical observatories, or because they are climatological outliers (and thus a good test of my model).
+Sites are chosen for the presence of major astronomical observatories, or because they are climatological outliers (and thus a good test of my model).

 .. list-table:: sites
    :widths: 25 50 50 75 30 30 30